 What does this have to do with your home insurance premium rising?

 Throughout the insurance industry, these weather happenings resulted in record setting property damage and home insurance claims.
-Across the board, home insurers in Massachusetts marked historic losses for 2011.
-Insurers are evaluating the adequacy of their home insurance pricing after these catastrophic events slammed insurers balance sheets in 2011 and 2012.
+Across the board, insurers evaluated the adequacy of their home insurance pricing after catastrophic events slammed insurers balance sheets in recent years.

 What is the net result?

 Home insurers will be charging more to cover expected claims and the rising cost of reinsurance- the insurance on their insurance.
-Many insurers rate increases are in the 10% range for 2012 and 2013.
-In addition, stricter underwriting guidelines are being used to determine eligibility including credit scores.
-The net result is the home insurance market is tightening for Massachusetts consumers in 2013.
+Many insurers rate increases are in the 10% range.
+In addition, stricter underwriting guidelines are being used to determine eligibility including distance to the coast and timely premium payments.
+The net result is the home insurance market is tightening for Massachusetts consumers.

-If you were one of the lucky ones not impacted by any of these weather events and or did not file a claim, a premium increase is a tough pill to swallow.
+If you were one of the lucky ones not impacted by weather events and or did not file a claim, a premium increase is a particularly tough pill to swallow.
 Or if you did file a claim, a premium increase is still hard to understand particularly if this was the first time that you ever filed a home insurance claim.

 How can I get the best price?

-Our agency www.agordon.com is reviewing home insurance renewals for customers to make sure the best priced option and coverage is provided to our clients.
+Our agency www.agordon.com reviews home insurance renewals for customers to make sure the best priced option and coverage is provided to our clients.
 An example, over the past few months, I reviewed several home insurance renewals for four customers.
-The rates increased in the 10% range for each of these homeowners in 2012.
-None had filed a claim and all were taking advantage of discounts including account credits for packaging auto and home insurance together.
+The rates increased in the 10% range for each of these homeowners.
+None had filed a claim and all were taking advantage of discounts including account credits for bundling auto and home insurance together.
 We went to work and compared pricing with more than a dozen companies for each customer.
 The analysis showed for each of these customers that their current home insurance program was still the best priced option even with the premium increase.

 For each of these customers, we made other suggestions to save premium.
-Three of the customers opted for higher deductibles and the other decided to self insure some scheduled jewelry they listed on the policy.
-The net result was all four customers were able to reduce their premium back to the price they were paying in 2011.
+Three of the customers opted for higher deductibles and the other decided to self insure some scheduled jewelry listed on the policy.
+The net result was all four customers were able to reduce their premium back to the price they were paying the previous year.

-This winter when you look out the window at the moderate temperatures on the thermometer and dry pavements, the meteorological events of 2012 may be a mere memory.
-It’s not quite the same recall for home insurers as they tally their balance sheets and adjust rates for 2013.
+If you are looking out the window at the moderate temperatures on the thermometer and dry pavements, record setting meteorological events may be a mere memory.
+It’s not quite the same recall for home insurers as they tally their balance sheets and continue to adjust rates.
 You can be assured that our agency www.agordon.com strives to assure the best priced option and coverage is afforded to all new and renewing customers.

 Imagine a world where everytime something bad happened, someone was there for you.
 Your car could crash into a house, fall into a ditch, and explode into a million pieces all within the same second, and you would still be covered.
 Your house could be hit by a named storm, catch on fire, and have all the remaining valuables stolen, and you would still be covered.
 The sky could fall, it could rain cats and dogs, and zombies could rise and eat your flesh.
 Still covered?
 You bet.